QASymphony/shell-agent-samples/AutomationHostExamples/automateSelenium/README.md

   ![](../images/seleniumcycle.png)

-2. Click on the test cycle and it should show all of the tests that were run through the maven build and their statuses.
+2. Click on the test cycle and it should show all of the tests that were run through the Selenium build and their statuses.

 ![](../images/seleniumtests.png)